-Many women struggle during pregnancy with anemia or iron deficiency.
+Many people struggle during with anemia and getting enough iron in pregnancy.
 Diet can often be helpful in improving this.
 Having adequate iron is important for lots of reasons.
 Women who have low levels of iron are often tired.
 In addition, very low iron levels can impact your labor and birth and even increase postpartum hemorrhage.
 Here are some simple tips to up your iron intake.

-A) Get your leafy greens- Foods that are dark green usually have iron in them.
-Not only do greens help you get iron, they can help you absorb nutrients from your protein rich foods.
-Some great choices are: spinach, kale, collard greens, bok choy, asparagus, broccoli, dark salad greens, and the like.
+Foods that are dark green usually have iron in them.
+Not only do greens help you get iron, but they can also help you absorb nutrients from your protein rich foods.
+Some great choices are spinach, kale, collard greens, Bok choy, asparagus, broccoli, dark salad greens, and the like.
 Being sure to eat a salad daily, drink a green smoothie in the morning, or incorporate collard greens into your meatloaf or other meat dishes are easy ways to sneak in these vegetables that you may not be getting.

 Part of a great birth education begins with proper nutrition throughout your entire pregnancy.
 You might be surprised what a difference it will make in your health and your birth.

 Check out lots of recipe ideas for pregnancy and postpartum & learn more with a Birth Boot Camp online class.